rails/rails/guides/source/testing.md

 Functional Tests for Your Controllers
 -------------------------------------

-In Rails, testing the various actions of a single controller is called writing functional tests for that controller.
-Controllers handle the incoming web requests to your application and eventually respond with a rendered view.
+In Rails, testing the various actions of a controller is a form of writing functional tests.
+Remember your controllers handle the incoming web requests to your application and eventually respond with a rendered view.
+When writing functional tests, you're testing how your actions handle the requests and the expected result, or response in some cases an HTML view.

 ### What to Include in your Functional Tests